Skip to Main Content

 Here is how the work lines up.
 Canadian location managers operate across a permit landscape that runs federal, provincial, city and Indigenous-regions in parallel, and our bench is wired into all of it.
 City Film Office relationships run through the Toronto Film Office for downtown, the Distillery District, Casa Loma and Toronto Islands work, the Vancouver Film Office for Stanley Park, Gastown, Coal Harbour and Granville Island, BCTQ and the Bureau du cinéma at Montreal for Old Montreal, the Plateau, Mile End and Quartier des Spectacles, the Calgary Film Office for downtown and Stampede grounds, and Halifax Regional City for waterfront and Citadel work.

-Federal site permits run through Parks Canada for Banff, Jasper, Lake Louise, Moraine Lake, Bow Valley, Pacific Rim, Cape Breton Highlands, Gros Morne and Wood Buffalo, with park-ranger coordination, wildlife-protection protocols (bear-aware Banff/Jasper, avalanche-safety Whistler/Banff backcountry) and Leave No Trace standards built into every shoot day.
+Here is the layout.
+Federal site permits run through Parks Canada for Banff, Jasper, Lake Louise, Moraine Lake, Bow Valley, Pacific Rim, Cape Breton Highlands, Gros Morne and Wood Buffalo, with park-ranger planning, wildlife-protection protocols (bear-aware Banff/Jasper, avalanche-safety Whistler/Banff backcountry) and Leave No Trace standards built into each shoot day.
 DFO Fisheries and Oceans Canada permits run for marine work on the Pacific, Atlantic and Great Lakes coasts.

-On the floor our location managers handle daily on-site supervision, base-camp setup, parking and access management, neighbour liaison and restoration to pre-shoot condition.
-Neighbour and community liaison work is structural — Distillery District residents and Toronto Islands cottagers, West End and Gastown apartment buildings in Vancouver, Plateau and Mile End street-level businesses in Montreal, Old Montreal heritage commercial tenants, and Halifax waterfront stakeholders all get pre-shoot consultation, daily contact-sheet delivery and post-wrap follow-up.
+Here is how the work shapes up.
+On the floor our location managers handle daily on-site oversight, base-camp setup, parking and access management, neighbour liaison and restoration to pre-shoot condition.
+Neighbour and community liaison work is structural.
+Distillery District residents and Toronto Islands cottagers, West End and Gastown apartment buildings in Vancouver, Plateau and Mile End street-level firms in Montreal, Old Montreal heritage commercial tenants, and Halifax waterfront stakeholders all get pre-shoot consultation, daily contact-sheet delivery and post-wrap follow-up.
 Bilingual EN/FR contact sheets and bilingual neighbour notification letters are standard for Quebec, SODEC and federal-bilingual obligations.

-AFN First Nations, Inuit Tapiriit Kanatami and Métis National Council consent protocols are non-negotiable on traditional-territory shoots — we coordinate directly with band councils, Inuit regional organisations and Métis governing bodies for free prior informed consent, cultural protocol agreements and language-consultation lead-times.
-WorkSafeBC, WSIB Ontario, CNESST Quebec and WCB Alberta / Manitoba / Saskatchewan workplace-insurance compliance is filed alongside DGC and IATSE shift conventions, and Transport Canada SFOC drone authorisations get pre-staged for aerial unit work over urban and protected sites.
+Here is how it adds up.
+AFN First Nations, Inuit Tapiriit Kanatami and Métis National Council consent protocols are non-negotiable on traditional-area shoots — we set up directly with band councils, Inuit regional organisations and Métis ruling bodies for free prior informed consent, cultural protocol agreements and language-consultation lead-times.
+WorkSafeBC, WSIB Ontario, CNESST Quebec and WCB Alberta / Manitoba / Saskatchewan workplace-insurance compliance is filed alongside DGC and IATSE shift conventions, and Transport Canada SFOC drone authorisations get pre-staged for aerial unit work over urban and covered sites.

 ACT 03